engpok/Tour-Doc/TourDocHelp.md

 Just tap the photo and you'll see a larger view of the photo and can then zoom & pan.

 **Can I share my saved tour with someone else?**
 Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in PDF or Word (docx) format.
-If you just want to share a photo in a saved tour, tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built-in Apple ios tools (Airdrop, mail, etc)
+If you just want to share a photo in a saved tour, then just tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built-in Apple ios tools (Airdrop, mail, etc)

 **What happens if my battery dies or I accidentally swipe the app away while recording a tour?**
 No problem.
 Just relaunch the app and it will recognize that it has a tour in limbo.
 It will ask if you want to resume the tour, save (quit) the tour or discard the tour.
 If you resume the tour, a resume mark will be placed on the map as if you had paused and now resumed the tour.